Bankruptcy Petition - The Start of Bankruptcy

 The petition consists of the Official Bankruptcy Forms and required documents to support the information provided in the forms.
 The petitioner must sign the forms asserting their correctness under penalty of perjury.
 If the debtor is represented by an attorney, then the attorney must also sign the petition as an attorney of record.
 The attorney usually files the petition electronically.

 The forms and documents that must be filed include detailed information on the petitioner's financial affairs: assets and liabilities, income and expenses, executory contracts and leases, and other information required by law or necessary to prosecute the case.
 Some documents are required by all debtors, while some depend on what chapter of bankruptcy the debtor is filing.
 Most of these documents must either be filed with the petition or within a short time of the filing — usually 15 days.
-It is generally wise to file all the documents together, since the failure to file documents on time can result in a dismissal of the case.
+It is wise to file all documents together, since the failure to file documents on time can result in a dismissal of the case.

 To start the bankruptcy, the following documents (with links to the Official Bankruptcy Forms) must be filed: